-Our programmes are validated by the University of Central Lancashire and offer a sound introduction to teaching, giving you an integrated overview of teaching theory and practice.
-The courses are ideal if you are looking to start a career in teaching or already work as a teacher but do not have a teaching qualification.
+This programme is approved by the University of Central Lancashire and offers a sound introduction to teaching, giving you an integrated overview of teaching theory and practice.
+This course is ideal if you are looking to start a career in teaching or already work as a teacher but do not have a teaching qualification.
 You may also be able to undertake your teaching practice at Runshaw College.

 - Course Information